theheraldproject/theheraldproject.github.io/efficacy/method.md

 ## Set up

-TODO describe set up procedures here
+The set up procedures are mentioned for both th [iOS test app GitHub site](https://github.com/vmware/squire-ios) and the [Android test app GitHub site](https://github.com/vmware/squire-android) for the Squire protocol.

 ## Required tests

 Below are the required tests.
+These provide the correct input for the Fair Efficacy Formula.

 ### Office test (required)